AdrianoEttari/AdrianoEttari/README.md

 # Hello World! <img src="https://github.com/adryduty/adryduty/blob/main/world.git.gif" width="40" height="40">
-My name is Adriano Ettari 🇮🇹.
+My name is Adriano Ettari and I'm Italian.
 I'm an enthusiastic Data Scientist and I'm currently working as research assistant at the University of Naples, Federico II.

 * 🏡 I love being with my family and friends, they are everything to me.
 * 🏋️  Passionate about Fitness and sports in general.